Constitution of Egypt: Contents

 The constitution adopted in 2014, like the constitution drafted under Morsi, is based on the Egyptian Constitution of 1971.

 The 2014 constitution sets up a president and parliament.
-The president is elected to a four-year term and may serve 2 terms.
+The president is elected to a six-year term and may serve one term.
 The parliament may impeach the president.
 Under the constitution, there is a guarantee of equality between the sexes and an absolute freedom of belief, but Islam is the state religion.
 The military retains the ability to appoint the national Minister of Defense for the next 8 years.
 Under the constitution, political parties may not be based on "religion, race, gender or geography"; the law regarding Egyptian political parties that regulated the 2011-2012 parliamentary elections included a similar clause prohibiting religious parties, though it was not enforced.
-The document, whilst it does proclaim an absolute freedom of expression, that freedom is often subject to exceptions leading to legal consequences often targeting public supporters of the LGBTQ+ community.
+The document, whilst it does proclaim an absolute freedom of expression, that freedom is often subject to exceptions leading to legal consequences often targeting public supporters of the LGBTQ community.
 The constitution protects texts pertaining to presidency terms, freedoms and equality from being amended in an entrenched clause in article 226, except with more guarantees.